Karki-Biplab/Portfolio/src/app/blog/_content/be.md

 **Correct quantity:**
 - **Maximum 1 teaspoon (5g) per person daily** includes all sources
-- Measure don't estimate—our taste buds adapt to excess
+- Measure don't estimate: Our taste buds adapt to excess
 - Account for salt in processed foods

 ### 🚫 Don't Wash Your Salt